demetrius-hernandez/Drone-Gesture-Recognition/README.md

 ### Proposed Improvements (before we actually put this on our drones)

-- Adding an Unknown Gesture Class: Introduce an “unknown” gesture class to handle cases where the input does not match any predefined gesture.
+- **Adding an Unknown Gesture Class:** Introduce an “unknown” gesture class to handle cases where the input does not match any predefined gesture.
 This would improve robustness without significantly reducing overall performance.
-- Enhanced Training Data: Include additional samples in the training set with: Simulated occlusions and lighting variations, gestures performed at varying angles and distances from the camera.
+- **Enhanced Training Data:** Include additional samples in the training set with: Simulated occlusions and lighting variations, gestures performed at varying angles and distances from the camera.
-- Model Architecture Adjustments: Fine-tune the YOLO model to detect not just bounding boxes but also specific gesture-related features.
+- **Model Architecture Adjustments:** Fine-tune the YOLO model to detect not just bounding boxes but also specific gesture-related features.
-- Post-Processing: Implement a confidence threshold for classification.
+- **Post-Processing:** Implement a confidence threshold for classification.
 For gestures with low confidence, classify them as “unknown” or request re-performance.

 ### Presentation Materials

-- Pipeline Overview ---TODO---: A brief explanation of how the YOLO model detects individuals, MediaPipe extracts keypoints, and the classifier predicts gestures.
+- **Pipeline Overview:**: I use a YOLO model, trained specifically for detecting people from drones, which I obtained from Arturo, my labmate.
+The YOLO model identifies bounding boxes around individuals in the drone footage.
+For each detected bounding box, I extract the corresponding region of the frame and pass it to MediaPipe for keypoint detection.
+MediaPipe outputs keypoints in the Body33 format, which I then convert to the Body25 format to match the input structure required by my classifier.
+Finally, I feed the transformed 25 keypoints into the classifier, which labels the frame based on the identified gesture.

 - To demonstrate the project’s functionality, I prepared a short video showcasing the model’s performance on the unseen test set.
 The video demonstration is available here: